Los Angeles Motorcycle Accident Attorneygreylawpi2021-07-05T12:02:41+00:00

 If you or someone you love suffers an injury in a motorcycle accident, you need experienced legal representation.
 Severe motorcycle injuries, such as broken bones, road rash, and brain and spinal cord injuries, can permanently alter your life.
-Our Los Angeles motorcycle accident attorneys will help obtain compensation and closure when someone else is at fault for your injuries.
+Our motorcycle accident attorneys will help obtain compensation for the damages you suffered.

 After an accident, many of our clients ask about liability.
 Every state has its own rules regarding fault in motor vehicle accidents.
 Ever since 1975 in the Li v.
 Yellow Cab Co. case, California has been operating under a pure “Comparative Negligence” rule.
 This means that you’re entitled to damages from the responsible party minus your own percentage of fault.
 In other words, if you were 15% responsible for accident contributing factors, your own award will decrease 15%.

 The attorneys at Grey Law will pursue action against every possible defendant in your case.
 While many motorcycle accidents occur because of one driver’s mistake, others aren’t so black and white.
 If a faulty part, unreasonably hazardous road condition, or other factor played a role in your accident, you deserve compensation from those responsible.
 A one-on-one conversation with an experienced motorcycle attorney may help you understand possible courses of action in your case.
 From negotiating with insurance companies to taking your case to trial, our firm has a successful track record for securing maximum compensation for our clients.